On exotic matrix exponential sums and Bessel-Speh functions: Relation to Hall--Littlewood polynomials

 \subsection{Macdonald's characteristic maps}

 In this section, we review Macdonald's characteristic maps~\cite[Pages 276-286]{macdonald1998symmetric}.
-Our discussion is based on~\cite[Section 5.3.1]{Thiem2004} but we use different notations (in particular, we use Frobenius orbits instead of irreducible polynomials).
-Another difference is that we follow the convention commonly used in the local Langlands correspondence\footnote{We take this opportunity to mention that in~\cite{Zelingher2023} we followed Green and Macdonald's convention, except for the appendix, in which we followed Langlands's convention.} that the partition $(n)$ corresponds to the Steinberg representation, while the partition $(1^n)$ corresponds to the Speh representation, which introduces a conjugation in \eqref{eq:macdonald-parameter-schur-polynomial}.
+Our discussion is based on~\cite[Section 5.3.1]{Thiem2004} but we use different notations.
+In particular, we use Frobenius orbits instead of irreducible polynomials.
+We follow the convention of \cite{macdonald1998symmetric}, commonly used in the local Langlands correspondence, in which the partition $(n)$ corresponds to the Steinberg representation, while the partition $(1^n)$ corresponds to the Speh representation.
+We take this opportunity to mention that in~\cite{Zelingher2023} we followed Green's convention, except for the appendix, in which we followed Langlands's convention.